okuvshynov/rlscout/README.md

 ## LIFO order notes

+### Logic by ply

+Assuming we have a model, we can do this:

+For each level we can define two important policies:
+1. Move selection policy
+2. transposition table policy.

+Move selection can be one of:
+1. Action model with sampling + exploration noise
+2. Action model with sampling
+3. Action model greedy
+4. No model evaluation

+Transposition table policy can be:
+1. Shared, persistent TT
+2. Local transposition table (what about canonical symmetry?)
+3. No TT

+Example policy selection could be:
+1. Action model with sampling + exploration noise [4; 20)
+2. Action model with sampling [20; 40)
+3. Action model greedy [40; 55)
+4. No model evaluation [55; inf]

+1. Shared, persistent TT [4; 30)
+2. Local transposition table [30; 60)
+3. No TT [60; inf)

+Actual values depend on various factors, including cost of model evaluation, model quality, cost of persistent storage and the compression used there.

+This way we can start new a/b routine independently, even with different settings if we want to.
+One more level of granularity is local thread - for example, 'local TT' can still be shared among threads within same instance.
+We can also start 'greediest' a/b instance, which will always pick the top selection.

+If we have that logic, can we keep getting new training data and refreshing the model?
+How different is it anyway compared to MCTS?
+What if we do that with null-window?

+Basically: can we fill in transposition table AND train model at the same time?
+Do we need that at all?

 ### applying model from A/B

 We need to do that anyway, let's check how this could work.